MaxMascini/MaxMascini/README.md

 - 👋 Hi, I’m @MaxMascini
-- 👀 I’m a Undergraduate Neuroscience student at Dalhousie University.
+- 👀 I’m a recent Dalhousie Neuroscience Grad.
-- 🌱 I'm currently finishing my honors project on brain computer interfacing using ERP/SSVEP signals and machine learning!
+- 🌱 I'm currently working as the NeuroTech Programming Specialist at Dalhousie's SURGE innovation!
 - 📫 You can reach me at mascini.max@gmail.com

 <!---